lukeod/vampiresurvivors-modding/networking-coherence-toolkit.md

 3. **Full Authority**: Having both state and input authority

-**There is NO simple `HasAuthority` property** - you must always check the specific authority type you need.
+**There appears to be no simple `HasAuthority` property** - you must always check the specific authority type you need.

 ### Authority Transfer Modes
 - **NotTransferable**: Authority cannot be transferred